 While acknowledging that it is easier to manage a portfolio that doesn’t get too large in scope, there is no requirement that the IBP hold only a certain number of stocks.

 There is no minimum yield mandate.
 Nor must a company have been growing dividends for a certain number of years.
 Even companies that don’t pay dividends could be selected.
-This being a DGI portfolio, yield and income-growth history will be considered during the stock-selection process.
+This being a DGI portfolio, however, yield and income-growth history will be considered during the stock-selection process.

 It is strongly preferred that no company produces more than 10% of the portfolio’s income or makes up more than 10% of the IBP’s total value.